tep/zstash/README.md

 ```

 In the sections below, we'll walk through how this seemingly simple setting
-results in a rich and dynamic user explerience.
+results in a rich and dynamic user experience.

 ## zstash is Hierarchical